mitchlloyd/ember-islands/README.md

 ## Example Usage in Rails

-If you're using this addon within the context of a Rails app you'll probably want to:

-1. Get familiar with the [ember-cli-rails](https://github.com/rwz/ember-cli-rails) gem.
+If you're using this addon within the context of a Rails app you'll probably want to get familiar with the [ember-cli-rails](https://github.com/rwz/ember-cli-rails) gem.
 This will help you integrate ember-cli with your Rails application.

-2. Delete your `app/templates/application.hbs` file so that nothing is rendered when Ember loads.

 Make sure that you've included your ember-cli application on a given page either using the helper from ember-cli-rails or by including it yourself.